akshan-main/clothedit/README.md

-Inspired from a Udemy course by Javier Adami
+Inspired from a Udemy course by Javier Ideami